arangodb/arangodb/Documentation/Books/Manual/ReleaseNotes/NewFeatures33.md

 Encrypted backups
 -----------------

-Arangodump can create encrypted backups using AES256 for encryption.
+Arangodump can now create encrypted backups using AES256 for encryption.
 The encryption key can be read from a file or from a generator program.
 It works in single server and cluster mode.